mateuszniechwiej/Ms-1-LP/README.md

 * Navigation links are located:

-  * For desktop - next to the logo with a hover effect changing colours from #73185b (main purple used in this project) to #d6d3c1 (shade of grey from a colour palette used for this website) to let know the visitor knows that the link is clickable.
+  * For desktop - next to the logo with a hover effect changing colours from #73185b (Dark purple) to #d6d3c1 (Ecru White from a colour palette used for this website) to let know the visitor knows that the link is clickable.
   * For mobile/tabet - a visitor will find a hamburger menu on the right side of navbar with navigation links collapse.
 Having the same hover effect.

 * Locations and social media links visible only on the desktop on the right side of the navigation bar with a hover effect same as to be found for menu links.
 In the header we can find three icons: